MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 ## Problem description

-When data is not cached, it can cause
+When data is not cached, it can result reduce application performance for several reasons:

-- Repeatedly retrieving the same information from a resource that is expensive to access, in terms of I/O overhead or latency, such as a database.
+- The application repeatedly retrieves the same information from a resource that is expensive to access, in terms of I/O overhead or latency.
-- Using processing resources to construct the same items for multiple requests.
+- The application uses processing resources to construct the same objects or data structures for multiple requests.
-- Making excessive calls to a service that charges for consumption, or that has service quotas and throttles clients past a certain limit.
+- The application makes excessive calls to a service that charges for consumption, or that has a service quota and throttles clients past a certain limit.

 The following code uses Entity Framework to connect to a database.
 Every client request results in a call to the database, even if multiple requests are fetching exactly the same data.
 The cost of repeated requests, in terms of I/O overhead and data access charges, can accumulate quickly.
-You can find the complete sample [here][sample-app].

 ```csharp
 public class PersonRepository : IPersonRepository